shultzbs/ec2-spot-labs/builder-sessions/test-dev-on-spot/README.md

 ## Spot Instance interruption handling strategies

 The Spot Instances that we launched in the previous steps were stateless.
-Each instance is simply calling the target web server and posting results back to CloudWatch.
-If an instance is interrupted, the Auto Scaling Group will automatically replace it with a new one.
+Each Instance is simply calling the target web server and posting results back to CloudWatch.
+If an Instance is interrupted, the Auto Scaling Group will automatically replace it with a new one.

 However, in many use cases, some additional logic may be desired when handling Spot Instance interruptions.
 Some examples:
 * Saving the application state.